 Under the FDCA, in vitro diagnostics, including companion diagnostics, are regulated as medical devices.
 In the United States, the FDCA and its implementing regulations, and other federal and state statutes and regulations govern, among other things, medical device design and development, preclinical and clinical testing, premarket clearance or approval, registration and listing, manufacturing, labeling, storage, advertising and promotion, sales and distribution, export and import and post-market surveillance.
 Unless an exemption applies, diagnostic tests require pre-notification marketing clearance or approval from the FDA prior to commercial distribution.
 The FDA previously has required in vitro companion diagnostics intended to select the patients who will respond to the product candidate to obtain pre-market approval, or PMA, simultaneously with approval of the therapeutic product candidate.
 The PMA process, including the gathering of clinical and preclinical data and the submission to and review by the FDA, can take several years or longer.
 It involves a rigorous premarket review during which the sponsor must prepare and provide the FDA with reasonable assurance of the device's safety and effectiveness and information about the device and its components regarding, among other things, device design, manufacturing and labeling.
 PMA applications are subject to an application fee.
-For federal fiscal year 2023, the standard fee is \$441,547 and the small business fee is \$110,387.
+PMA applications are subject to an application fee.